thejackal360/OpenPelt-Public/paper.md

 precision temperature control applications.
 After designing a thermoelectric temperature control system, the primary challenge is tuning and testing control algorithms.
-For instance, developing proportional-integral-derivative involves tuning constants until the desired characteristic is observed, a tedious, time-consuming process.
+For instance, developing proportional-integral-derivative controllers involves tuning constants until the desired characteristic is observed, a tedious, time-consuming process.
 Furthermore, experimenting with new algorithms not only takes a long time, but may also run the risk of damaging the system hardware.
 We propose a faster-than-real-time temperature control simulation